xTkAx/NovaScotiansBot/README.md

 A news bot for https://www.Reddit.com/r/NovaScotians/

 # Usage
--Get a Reddit.com API set up with an account.
+-Get a Reddit.com API set up with an account and private data placed in ../AccountConfiguration/AccountConfig.py

--Get a MediaStack.com API set up.
+-Get a MediaStack.com API set up and private data placed in ../AccountConfiguration/AccountConfig.py

 -Run NovaScotiansBot.py using Python 3.